 - Cross-country skiing (seasonal)

-- Outdoor skating on the lagoon (seasonal) - see how the ice rink is made
+- Outdoor skating on the lagoon (seasonal)

 - River Café (full service restaurant, closed each January)